google/deepvariant/docs/deepvariant-fast-pipeline-case-study.md

 ### Prepare files containing command line parameters for all `DeepVariant` binaries

-Config files below contain all default command line parameters for PacBio data.
+Config files below contain all input data parameters for DeepVariant.
+All other model specific parameters are automatically applied from model.example_info.json.
 `--examples` and `--gvcf` flags are set with the sharded file names. ==It is important to ensure that the number of shards matches in all config files and the `--num_shards` flag in the fast_pipeline binary.
 In our case it is set to